Morgan Motor Company: V-Twin three-wheelers (1911–1939)

 H.F.S.
 Morgan's first car design was a single-seat three-wheeled runabout, which was fabricated for his personal use in 1908, with help from William Stephenson-Peach, the father of friends, and the engineering master at Malvern College.
-Powered by a 7 hp Peugeot twin cylinder engine (from an abandoned motorcycle project), the car had a backbone chassis, an idea retained for all following Morgan three-wheelers, and used as little material and labour as Morgan could manage.
+Powered by a 7 hp Peugeot twin-cylinder engine (from an abandoned motorcycle project), the car had a backbone chassis, an idea retained for all following Morgan three-wheelers, and used as little material and labour as Morgan could manage.
 A single-seat three-wheeler with coil-spring independent front suspension, unusual at the time, the driveshaft ran through the backbone tube to a two-speed transmission (with no reverse), and chain drive to each of the rear wheels.
 The steering was by tiller, and it had band brakes.
 It also had no body.

 With financial help from his father and his wife, the car went into production at premises in Pickersleigh Road, Malvern Link.
 Three single-seater cars were exhibited at the 1910 Motor Show at Olympia in London.
 In spite of great interest being shown, only a few orders were taken, and Morgan decided a two-seater was needed to meet market demand.
 This was built in 1911, adding a bonnet, windscreen, wheel steering, and crank starting; it was displayed at the 1911 Motor Cycle Show.
-An agency was taken up by the Harrod's department store in London, with a selling price of £65.
+An agency was taken up by the Harrods department store in London, with a selling price of £65.
 The Morgan became the only car ever to appear in a shop window at Harrods.

 Interest in his runabout led him to patent his design and begin production.
 While he initially showed single-seat and two-seat versions of his runabout at the 1911 Olympia Motor Exhibition, he was convinced at the exhibition that there would be greater demand for a two-seat model.
 The Morgan Motor Company was registered as a private limited company only in 1912 with H.F.S.
 Morgan as managing director and his father, who had invested in his son's business, as its first chairman.

 In 1912, Morgan set out to win the trophy offered by The Light Car & Cyclecar for greatest distance covered in an hour, at Brooklands.
 The single-seater covered 55 mi, only to be narrowly beaten by a GWK; Morgan returned later the same year, reaching nearly 60 mi.